Rub, roast, rest, then relish. Salt encrusts the Prime Rib to flavor & tenderize until extraordinary.

 Transfer the roast to a large carving board and let the meat rest for 30 minutes.

 Carefully lift the salt crust off the meat and transfer to a bowl.
 Brush away any excess salt.

 To remove the roast in one piece while keeping the rib rack intact, run a long sharp carving knife along the bones, using them as your guide.
-Leave on 1/2 inch of meat, more if reserving for leftovers.
+Leave on 1/2 inch of meat, or more if reserving for leftovers.

 Carve the prime rib roast 1/2 inch thick and serve, using some of the crumbled salt crust as a condiment.